Apresoline Side Effects

 Generic Name: hydralazine

 Note: This page contains information about the side effects of hydralazine.
-Some of the dosage forms listed on this page may not apply to the brand name Apresoline.
+Some of the dosage forms included on this document may not apply to the brand name Apresoline.

-Some side effects of Apresoline may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for Apresoline may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, some unwanted effects may be caused by hydralazine (the active ingredient contained in Apresoline).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking hydralazine:More common

 - chest pain or discomfort